Have you made up your mind to go abroad for a study semester, internship or language course? Then your next step is to apply!

-- Transcript of Records (does not need to be stamped).
+- Transcript of records (does not need to be stamped).
 Master's students: Please upload your bachelor's degree certificate (including grade) instead of the transcript of records.
 1st semster EUCS students: Please upload your school leaving certificate.

 - Letter of motivation in German or English (500 - 600 words)

-After you have applied online, you will receive feedback and a placement offer from the International Center within four weeks.
+After submitting your online application, you can expect a response and a placement offer from the International Center within one month.
 You must accept or decline this offer within a certain period of time, which will be communicated to you in the cover letter.
-If you accept the offered place, you will be nominated by the International Center at that partner university.
+If you accept the offered place, the International Center will then nominate you to that partner university.

 The selection criteria are as follows:

-- The first main criterion is your academic achievements so far (proof by Transcript of Records or Bachelor certificate).
+- The first main criterion concerns your academic achievements thus far, based on your transcript of records or bachelor's degree certificate.

-- The second main criterion is the suitability for studies at the specified partner university.
-The decisive factor here is whether
+- The second main criterion is your suitability for studies at the specified partner university.
+The decisive factors here are:

-- your subjects can be studied to a sufficient extent at the partner university (for B.A.
-Educational Sciences)
+- Whether your subjects can be studied to a sufficient extent at the partner university (for the B.A. in Educational Sciences)

-- Further selection criteria are the letter of motivation and
+- Further criteria include your letter of motivation and

-Double/repeated applications will be given priority if the student has already undertaken a semester abroad at an EUF partner university.
+Repeat applications will be given priority if the student has already done a semester abroad at an EUF partner university.

-The International Center nominates you at the partner university.
-The study place is not secure until the partner university issues the acceptance letter.
+The International Center nominates you to the partner university.
+Your position as an exchange student there is not secure until the partner university issues your acceptance letter.

-After nomination, you will receive the required application documents from the partner university or through the International Center.
+After nomination, you will receive the required application documents from either your partner university or the EUF International Center.

-Then submit your application to the partner university as soon as possible so that there is still time for any queries.
+Please submit your application to the partner university as soon as possible after you receive these documents, to allow time for any questions or issues.

 Application deadlines and procedures at each partner university vary greatly.
 Please keep an eye on the application deadline at your target university.
-Contact us if you have not heard from the partner university three weeks before the application deadline.
+If you haven't heard from your partner university by three weeks before the application deadline, contact us.

-In order to be able to study at a foreign university, you must prove ahead of time that you are proficient in the language of instruction there and provide proof of this in advance.
-This does not necessarily have to correspond to the language of the country.
-You also only need to provide proof of proficiency in the language in which you will be taking the majority of your courses.
+To study at a foreign university, you must prove ahead of time that you are proficient in the language of instruction there.
+This may not correspond to the language of your chosen country.
+Rather, it should be in the language in which you will be taking the majority of your courses.

-If applicable, the language requirements (level and test type) for the application at your partner university may differ (especially in Spain and South America).
+Language requirements (level and test type) for the application at your partner university may differ. -especially in Spain and South America.
 Please check the website of your partner university to find out which language certificates are actually required there.

-You will need to upload your proof of language proficiency must be uploaded in the online application form.
+You will need to upload your proof of language proficiency when you fill out the online application form.
 This certificate must be valid when you apply to the partner university.
 If the language of instruction at your chosen university is your first language, you will still need to upload a document in the online application.